vchavali/svadhyayam.github.io/jayanta-against-kumarila-term-paper.md

 # Preface

 I’m posting a term paper that I wrote for a graduate philosophy seminar.
 The topic is the debate between Jayanta and Kumārila on the theory of moral knowledge.
 It draws heavily from the section of Jayanta’s Nyāyamañjarī I translated here: <a href="jayanta_dharma_jnyaanam.html">I See What I Should Do: Jayanta Bhaṭṭa on Mysticism and Moral Knowledge</a>.
 There are a few differences in translation choices between this paper and the earler post.
 I also draw extensively from the Ślōkavārttikam (mainly chapter 4) and more broadly from the Nyāyamañjarī as well.
+All translations from sanskrit are my own unless, otherwise noted.

 # Introduction